GhostPack/SharpDPAPI/README.md

             /cookie:"REGEX"   -   only return cookies where the cookie name matches the supplied regex /url:"REGEX"      -   only return cookies where the cookie URL matches the supplied regex /format:json        -   output cookie values in an EditThisCookie JSON import format.
 Best when used with a regex!
+            /setneverexpire     -   set expirations for cookies output to now + 100 years

     Retrieve a domain controller's DPAPI backup key, optionally specifying a DC and output file: